LolsonX/microbitv1.5-starter/README.md

 ### SDK

 The nRF5 SDK (v10.0.0) included in `microbit/nrf51sdk1000dc26b5e/` is property of Nordic Semiconductor ASA and licensed under a BSD 3-clause license.
 See the copyright headers in individual SDK source files for details.

+### LLMs

+LLMs were used in creating this project - mostly to scan and modify files after giving them explanaiton of problem.